-Health and animal welfare is very important to Harness Racing New Zealand and is included as one of the six pillars of the 2019-20 business plan.
-There is a Health and Animal Welfare working group that meets regularly to discuss key topics relating to animal welfare and the impact on the Rules and Regulations of Harness Racing.
+Health and animal care is very important to Harness Racing New Zealand and is included as one of the six pillars of the 2019-20 business plan.
+There is a Health and Animal Care working group that meets regularly to discuss key topics relating to animal care and the impact on the Rules and Regulations of Harness Racing.
 This group is chaired by a Harness Racing New Zealand Board Member, and includes Harness Racing New Zealand senior management, and an equine Veterinarian.
 The group works with equine subject matter experts and industry participants to deliver the Health and Animal Welfare Strategy Plan.

-The purpose of the Policy is to ensure the health, safety and welfare of all registered harness racing horses is maintained, during the time they are registered (with the industry) and while they perform the following activities:
+The purpose of the Policy is to ensure the health, safety and care of all registered harness racing horses is maintained, during the time they are registered (with the industry) and while they perform the following activities:

 - Other activities associated with racing and training

-Prior to the retirement of horses from the harness industry, Harness Racing New Zealand encourages owners to consider all available retirement options, and if applicable to speak with their trainer about potential options, which will provide the retiring horse with continued good welfare for the rest of its natural life.
+Prior to the retirement of horses from the harness industry, Harness Racing New Zealand encourages owners to consider all available retirement options, and if applicable to speak with their trainer about potential options, which will provide the retiring horse with continued good care for the rest of its natural life.

 On retirement from the industry, the owner is responsible for notifying Harness Racing New Zealand of what has happened to the horse on leaving the industry.
 Harness Racing New Zealand requires a greater understanding of what happens to horses when they leave the industry, and is in the process of updating its procedures and New Zealand Rules of Harness Racing to improve the retirement process.